kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 ## Serverlessly Hello World
-In the section above, Hello World was statically written and that's below our aim.
+In the section above, Hello World was statically written and that's below our intended outcome.

-Instead of been static, we can leverage on React and ReactDom to make it even more awesome and dynamic instead of being statically dumped.
+Instead of been static, we can leverage on React and ReactDom to make it even more awesome and dynamic.

 To achieve this, we would use the development version of the React and ReactDOM libraries from http://www.unpkg.com/browse/react@16.13.1 and put them into the head element of our index file.